JordenSky Logo

 Why Cash Flow Is Not the Same as Profit

-Let us clear up a common confusion first, because it trips up even experienced founders.
+Let us clear up a common confusion first, because it confuses even experienced founders.

 Profit is an accounting concept.
 It tells you that your revenues exceeded your expenses over a given period.
 Cash flow, on the other hand, tells you whether you actually have money in the bank right now to pay salaries, vendors, and rent.
 You can be profitable on paper and still be unable to make payroll.
 This disconnect usually happens because of timing gaps: you invoiced a client in March, recognized the revenue, but the payment lands in May.
 Meanwhile, your expenses do not wait.